ritterim/vue-platform-ui/README.md

 To run the project locally run the command `npm run server`

 #### Running The Documentation Site
-To build the documentation site locally run `npm run build:docs` which will create a `website` directery at the root of the project. `npm run serve docs` will run the local server for the doc site.
+To build the documentation site locally run `npm run build:docs` which will create a `website` directory at the root of the project. `npm run serve docs` will run the local server for the doc site.

 ### Compiles and minifies for production
 ```